Marine Science Programs

 highlighting their unique biological and geological characteristics and the importance of human relationships with

-As we set sail from Long Beach, students will raise sails, take a ships tour to
+As we set sail from Long Beach, students will raise sails, take a ships tour to acquaint them to

-The American Pride is equipped with a variety of tools to further your
+The American Pride is equipped with a variety of tools to further your student’s

-experience aboard the American Pride and are encouraged to work with the ship's staff to create an
+aboard the American Pride and are encouraged to work with the ship's staff to create an experience

-bridge the gap between the classroom and the dynamic marine and terrestrial world on and around Catalina
+gap between the classroom and the dynamic marine and terrestrial world on and around Catalina

 You and your class can enjoy A

-science, kayaking, and snorkeling at a different cove!
+hands-on science, kayaking, and snorkeling at a different cove!

 All activities align with